-Given this codebase, our learning algorithm looks for ${\bf w}$ that makes the analysis prove the two assert statements in P_1 and P_2 .
-Our intention is to use the learnt ${\bf w}$ later when analysing new unseen programs (such as the example in the beginning of this section).
-We assume that program variables in P_1 and P_2 are summarised by feature vectors as follows:
+Given this codebase, our learning algorithm looks for w that makes the analysis prove the two assert statements in P_1 and P_2 .
+Our intention is to use the learnt w later when analyzing new unseen programs (such as the example in the beginning of this section).
+We assume that program variables in P_1 and P_2 are summarized by feature vectors as follows: